ChiliThili/ChiliThili/README.md

-Hi I'm ChiliThili
-I am a software coder
-and I do this stuff for more than 5 years
+Hi, I am ChiliThili an average Coder that codes stuff in the Backend and I have been doing this for more than 5 years now.
+If you have questions because of my code please ask them.
-If you want to cooperate with me pls send me a message
-:)